Kuan-Liu/academic-kuanliu/content/post/teaching/index.md

 ---
 title: "Remote learning student checklist for sucess"
-diagram: no
-date: '2020-08-15'
+date: 2020-08-15
-math: no
+math: false
+diagram: false
 image:
-  caption: null
   placement: 3
+  caption: This a general version of the remote learning study checklist I have created for an intro statistics course at UTSC this coming term.
 ---

-Here is my drafted study checklist for remote learning.
+**Here is my drafted study checklist for remote learning.
 This a general version of the study checklist I have created for an intro statistics course at UTSC this coming term.
 Hope you find it useful.
 As always, free feel to use and modify this checklist for your course!
-Happy online teaching!
+Happy online teaching!**

 # Remote learning checklist for success

 ## 1. Technology and internet connectivity requirements for the course

-    * Have access to the required textbook, course webpage, and educational software
+### Have access to the required textbook, course webpage, and educational software
-    * Have a high-speed internet connect
+### Have a high-speed internet connect
-    * Have speakers or headphones, microphone and video camera for
+### Have speakers or headphones, microphone and video camera for
     * listening to lectures/tutorials,
     * engaging in online discussions,
     * and taking midterm and final exams (video camera is required for invigilation)

 # <ul class="task-list">